 Our principal executive offices are located at 155 Gibbs Street, Suite 412, Rockville, Maryland 20850.
-We also maintain an administrative and finance office in Ann Arbor, Michigan.
+We also maintain an administrative and finance office located at 617 Detroit St., Ste.
+100, Ann Arbor, Michigan 48104.

 Available Information

 Additional information about Synthetic Biologics is contained at our website, www.syntheticbiologics.com.
 Information on our website is not incorporated by reference into this report.
 We make available on our website our Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K as soon as reasonably practicable after those reports are filed with the SEC.
 The following Corporate Governance documents are also posted on our website: Code of Conduct, Code of Ethics for Financial Management and the Charters for the Audit Committee, Compensation Committee and Nominations Committee of the Board of Directors.
 Our phone number is (734) 332-7800 and our facsimile number is (734) 332-7878.